SimonSkade/fieldmill/README.md

 ###How it works

 The copper segments gain charge from the electric field in the air.
 When the rotor comes over a segment, it absorbes the charges so that the segment gets less and vice versa when the rotor moves away from a segment.
-Through that, there is a equipotential difference which results in voltage and current.
+Through that, there is a potential difference which results in voltage and current.
 Over the 1M ohm resistor, we measure the voltage.
 We can calculate the sensitivity (you see how in Instructions-->Program-->find limit) to find out the actual electric field out of our voltage output.

 In our case the output voltage goes to a analog digital converter (we use the ADS1115) and then to the raspberry pi (zero W).
 If a high limit is touched, the pi saves the data, so we can analyze the data.